xor2003/masm2c/README.md

 Or just get prebuilt

-If you want to help me please send to:
+If you want to help me please contribute or send BTC to:

 BTC: bc1qyaxs8dqn7mglp9w9zyvkfpz888x3aknr0jnsmx